 If you like pinball machines, you can play as many as you like at the Asheville Pinball Museum.
 This isn't just a walk and looks museum you can get hands-on and play the machines too!

 Get your own virtual reality experience at Better than Unicorns VR Arena and Immersive Studio.
 They have everything from ninjas to secret agents and even robots.

 Stop in for breakfast, lunch, or dinner at the Homegrown.
 Here you will find your heart’s fill of southern cookin’.
 I had the fried chicken biscuit with gravy and oh my it was amazing.

 Curate Tapas Bar

 For some rustic Spanish tapas with a twist, stop in at Curate’ Tapas Bar.
 The eggplant is to die for.

 The Corner Kitchen is located in Biltmore Villiage and I recommend making a reservation.
-It’s in one of the old historic homes and the food is amazing.
-Make sure you try the Corn Cowder it was hands down top 3 soups I’ve ever head.
+It's in one of the old historic homes and the food is amazing.
+Make sure you try the Corn Cowder it was hands down the top 3 soups I've ever had.

 Indian food is addicting and all over Asheville.
 For an Indian infusion, visit Chai Pani.
 This is described as Indian Street Food.

 For some of the best donuts of your life, go to Hole.
 Your donuts are literally made, cooked, and served fresh right in front of you!